vibneiro/dispatching/README.md

 When to use:

-1. Unbalanced tasks cause not efficient CPU-utilization.
+1. Unbalanced tasks cause inefficient CPU-utilization.
 The goal is to use CPU-cores more efficiently.
 2. Tasks are not blocked by I/O and reasonably small to be proccessed.
 This come in handy, especially for event-driven async processing.

 Details: